• Skip to primary navigation

 My very first post on my original blog was one line: “Patience.
 I’m working on many things.
 One of them is moving to China.
 Another is this site.”

 More like a tweet than a blog post!
-In fairness, travel blogging was quite different back then (2014 is like an internet generation ago) but not that different.
+In fairness, travel blogging was quite different back then (2014 is like an internet century ago) but not that different.
 I remember typing the first words that came into my mind, as I was playing around with my brand new website, and clicking publish without a second thought – something I never do now.

-I’ve since learned that: 1.
-Nobody wants to read something short and glib and unuseful (that first post is an extreme example) and 2.
-Google thinks websites are spammy if they publish posts with less than a few hundred words, and 3.
-Most people will be more interested in writing that isn’t all about me – at least most people who don’t know me.
+3. Most people will be more interested in writing that isn’t all about me – at least most people who don’t know me.
 And if any writer is going to be successful, online or off, they’ll eventually need readers who aren’t personal acquaintances.

 They weren’t perfect, but I do love how those early travel blog posts I wrote were completely unfiltered.

-So now I try to keep a balance between the kind of writing the experts say I should be doing (like detailed, useful posts that require mind numbing amounts of research) and writing whatever I want – and whatever I think my readers will enjoy.
+So now I try to keep a balance between the kind of writing the experts say I should be doing (like detailed, useful posts that require mind numbing amounts of research) and writing whatever I want – and whatever I think my readers will enjoy

 Because you could be reading the New York Times or National Geographic right now, but you’re reading Tilted Map instead.
 It’s not because my writing is better, but because there’s a market for everything, no matter how small.
 With all the studied perfection out there, people want to see some reality and read about personal experiences, too.